 Frequently Asked Questions

 No way, chef!
-Baking up lovely French macarons like the beauties in pastry shops is a matter of mastering two simple techniques: meringue, and macaronage (the mixing).
+Baking up lovely French macarons like the beauties in pastry shops is a matter of mastering two simple techniques: meringue and macaronage (the mixing).
 Many of my readers craft perfect macarons the first time out!
-My free French Macarons: Simplified quick-start guide is a great way for beginners to dive right in and succeed from the start.
+My free French Macarons: Simplified tutorial series is an excellent way for beginners to dive right in and succeed from the start.

-Since the tried and true macaron shell recipe is best left alone, most of the flavor in any French macaron will come from the fillings.
+Since the tried and true macaron shell recipe is best left alone, most French macaron flavor will come from the fillings.
 And the sky's the limit!
-If you do want to infuse the shells, it's best to stick with a small amount of concentrated, alcohol-based extract, instant espresso, or dried fruit powder.
-Or you can whisk a tiny bit of citrus zest into the dry ingredients, then sift it out.
-This allows the citrus oils to transfer to the almond flour.
-But prevents excess moisture from ruining the meringue.
+If you want to infuse the shells, it's best to stick with a small amount of concentrated, alcohol-based extract, instant espresso, or dried fruit powder.

 P.S.
-Don't forget to rate and comment with your questions, ideas, and musings.
+Don't forget to comment with your questions, ideas, and musings.
 Feedback is greatly appreciated and incredibly valuable to your fellow bakers.

 📖 Recipe